 Who are the online teachers?

 All teachers are PA-certified and experienced in virtual learning.
 MASD is partnering with an experienced online curriculum program to provide a quality online option for students.
-Mrs. Clark serves as the WOL Coordinator and will be the point of contact for students and families enrolled.
+Gina Uvari will serve as the point of contact for students and families enrolled.